Phase one (Mar-Apr 2021)

 Impact

-A six-month parking review has since been commissioned for Hawke Street, comparing weekday and weekend activity.
-This will help to better understand (non-lockdown) street parking utilisation and behaviours.
+A six-month parking review was also commissioned for Hawke Street, comparing weekday and weekend activity.
+This helped us better understand street parking utilisation and behaviours.

 On 8 December 2021, we invited the Hawke Street community to join an on-site workshop where they could meet the design team and discuss current planning for the linear park project.
 We had urban and landscape planners, as well as parking and traffic experts, available to answer questions and host a walking tour of key locations.